bitseed-org/bitcoin-box/QUICKSTART.md

 The best way to shutdown the device is to stop bitcoin first.
 This avoids potential blockchain database corruption and will allow a faster restart.

-*Bitseed Web UI instructions*
+**Bitseed Web UI instructions**

-Navigate from the `Status` page via the left menu.
+Navigate from the `Home` page via the left menu.
 Select `Power` and click the `Powerdown Bitseed Device` button.
 Bitseed will power off within 2 minutes.

-*Command line instructions if operating Bitseed via SSH*
+**Command line instructions if operating Bitseed via SSH**

 Enter the command: